SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You can get your feet wet but be very careful to not go too far into the water in order to avoid the riptides along Ocean Beach.

-If you have a question or concern before your stay, please reach out to me so I can help.
 I can give you some thoughts on where to stay, where not to stay, or any other needs you want answered so you feel safe and can enjoy your visit to the fullest.

 And again, just remember that during your stay in the city, it will be faster to step into a local hotel or restaurant whenever you are uncomfortable with your surroundings.

 The employees at these places are coming and going along these streets daily and they will help you figure out if you should be concerned or not.
-Some of them may even know the people that worry you and ask them to leave you alone.

 They can also help you find a path to where you are going in order to avoid any issues if at all possible.